PioneersHub/pyconde-website/README.md

 The new blog post will automatically be deployed, once it has been merged.
 Note: Due to some technicalities it can take up to an hour for the changes to be visible on the website.

+#### Adding a subsite

+Addins a subsite involves changes in /models, /databags, and /content structure.

 #### Adding or changing talks

 You should not try to change or add talks in this repository since they will be automatically updated via a script and would be pverwritten or deleted.